 Laurent Blanc, the France coach, has been forced to play down reports of a dressing-room row in the aftermath of his team's 2-0 defeat to Sweden on Tuesday.

-Blanc was furious with the result in Kiev, which meant Les Bleus failed to top Group D and now face champions Spain in the quarter-finals tomorrow.
+Blanc was furious with the result in Kiev, which meant Les Bleus failed to top Group D and now face the defending champions Spain in the quarter-finals tomorrow.